 Review Process

-3.05 The Committee on Honorary Degrees shall meet in November.
+3.05 The Committee on Honorary Degrees shall meet not later than November.
 Each member of the committee shall be supplied in advance with the nominating materials for each candidate.
 Such materials typically will include a letter of nomination that makes the case for awarding an honorary degree to the candidate and the candidate's curriculum vitae.
 Nominations may be accompanied by letters of support from persons prominent in the candidate's field.

 3.06 Representatives of a nominating unit shall be invited to attend the committee meeting at which its nominee will be evaluated.
 Following the general discussion of the nominees, the committee moves into executive session.
-After deliberation, the members of the committee cast written ballots ranking the candidates.
-The cumulative rankings are then reviewed by the committee.
+After deliberation the members of the Committee cast written ballots rating the candidates as “recommended for an honorary degree” or “not recommended for an honorary degree.”
 The committee recommends to the President which nominations are worthy of recognition, whether more than one degree should be awarded, and what degree is appropriate to each candidate being endorsed.
 All nominations reviewed by the Committee will be forwarded to the President, along with a recommendation on the acceptability of each nomination and rationale for the Committee's recommendation.

 3.07 Individuals recommended for an Honorary Degree by the Committee, and not awarded a degree the first year, shall be eligible to receive the degree for the two subsequent years without further evaluation.
-After the third year the nomination must be resubmitted by an academic unit to the Committee for evaluation and ranking.
-The nominating unit will be invited to provide supplemental information to the Committee each year.
+After the third year the nomination must be reconsidered by the Committee for renewal for an additional three years or for deletion from the accumulated list of pending recommendations.

 Report to the President